Colt Delta Elite

-The Colt Delta Elite is a modified M1911 pistol, Series 80 configuration, chambered for the 10mm Auto.
-It is similar to the M1911 in design and operation.
-Colt manufactured both stainless steel and blued versions with eight-round magazines.
-A Delta Gold Cup model was also offered for target competition.
-The stainless steel Government Model version has recently been reintroduced.
+The Colt Delta Elite is a modified series 80 M1911 pistol chambered for the 10mm Auto cartridge.
+It was first introduced in 1987 by the Colt's Manufacturing Company.

-Released in 1987, it was the second commercial pistol chambered in the 10mm cartridge, following the Dornaus & Dixon manufactured Bren Ten pistol, which was released in 1983 and pioneered the 10mm Auto chambering.
+The Delta Elite is credited as being the first firearm produced by a major manufacturer to chamber the 10mm.

 History

-The Delta Elite is credited as being the first firearm produced by a major manufacturer to chamber the 10mm.
-The ill-fated Bren Ten sparked interest in the 10mm round with outdoorsmen and as a defense round.

-The pistol was dropped from production in 1996 due to lackluster sales and the availability of smaller pistols with higher magazine capacities chambered in .40 S&W.

-Colt announced the re-introduction of the Delta Elite at the 2008 SHOT Show.
-This new generation is generally similar to the previous version.
-The "new" Delta Elites will be manufactured with the traditional barrel/bushing arrangement.
-Colt Customer Service stated they had a lack of acceptable accuracy problem with the "bull" bushingless barrel setup.
-That was the cause of the delay in the Delta Elite's production schedule.
-The new Delta Elite pistol was released March 31, 2009.

-Design
+The 10mm round was introduced in 1983 along with the first pistol in 10mm, the Bren Ten, which came from smaller manufacturer Dornaus & Dixon, who only manufactured 1,500 pistols from 1983 to 1986 when the company went bankrupt.
+The Colt Delta Elite was released in 1987 and was the second commercial pistol, and the first from a major manufacturer, chambered in the 10mm cartridge.
+After Dornaus & Dixon bankruptcy, the Colt Delta Elite was the only commercially available 10mm pistol until the Smith & Wesson 1006 was released in 1990.
+Due to the 1986 FBI Miami Shootout and the 1984-1990 television series Miami Vice, where one of the lead protagonists had used a 10mm pistol as his primary signature weapon, demand for the caliber, especially with outdoorsmen and as a defense round, increased.
+Had it not been for Colt's Patent Fire Arms Manufacturing Company making the unexpected decision in 1987 to bring out their Delta Elite pistol, the 10mm Auto might have sunk into obsolescence, becoming an obscure footnote in firearms history.

+Generation 1 (1987–1996)

 The Delta Elite is a standard M1911 design, with a few minor differences from the latest Series 80 derivative of that pistol.
-It carries the rowel "Commander" type hammer of that pistol and the same overall features of the 1911 that have made it so popular with users.
+It carried the rowel "Commander" type hammer of that pistol and the same overall features of the 1911 that have made it so popular with users.
 However, the Delta Elite carries a stiffer double recoil spring to handle the increased recoil of the 10mm round.
 Unlike the .400 Corbon, the 10mm can easily exceed the pressure levels of the .357 Magnum, thus stressing the original design's limitations, unless care is given.
 Many gunsmiths have their own modifications which they feel adjust the level of felt recoil of the Delta Elite.
-Some of the first Delta Elites had a tendency to suffer flex-induced slide rail stress cracks.
-This was quickly addressed by removing the section of the rail above the slide-stop cutout.
+Some of the early 1987-era Delta Elites had a tendency to suffer flex-induced slide rail stress cracks and this was quickly addressed by removing the section of the rail above the slide-stop cutout.

-Variants

-Variant 1 Blued – a standard blued Delta Elite.